-The University of Wisconsin–Madison Elementary Education program prepares teachers to foster high academic achievement in all students—attending in particular to students of color, students from minoritized racial, cultural, linguistic or socioeconomic backgrounds, and students with disabilities.
-In our program, our teachers-to-be learn to recognize how their own backgrounds shape their thinking and actions, how racial hierarchies disserve all students, and how powerful teaching practices can change kids' lives.
+The University of Wisconsin–Madison Elementary Education Program prepares teachers to foster high academic achievement in all students—no matter who they are or what zipcode they were born into.
+In our program, teachers-to-be learn to recognize how their own backgrounds shape their thinking and actions, how racial hierarchies disserve all students, and how powerful teachers can change kids' lives.

-Our students are taught to see how schools are places that can both increase equity and perpetuate injustice as they learn to navigate the challenges and joys of teaching.
-Our goal is for all our students to become teacher leaders committed to advancing justice through their classroom practices, personal interactions and community engagement.
-Our program options position teacher leaders to welcome parents and guardians, caregivers and community members into their classrooms as partners in the educational process.
-Our teachers-to-be are ready to use research-based practices and, in so doing, to acquire knowledge and skills that will enable them to keep growing throughout long teaching careers.
+Schools are places that can both increase equity and perpetuate injustice, which are ideas our students tackle as they learn to navigate the challenges and joys of teaching.
+Our goal is for all our graduates to become teacher leaders committed to advancing justice through classroom practices, personal interactions and community engagement.
+We teach research-based practices that keep teachers growing throughout long careers.